The fundamentals of life insurance

 Finally, it should not be forgotten that life insurance policies are considered to be instruments with characteristics which, as we shall see throughout this White Paper, are recognised at the international and European Community level, and this encourages their transnational mobility.

-If you want to understand how a life insurance policy works in all its details, please download the entire chapter below.
+If you want to understand how a life insurance policy works in all its details, please download the white paper above.